-In 2014, the U.S. Federal Reserve and the New York Federal Reserve Bank (“NY Fed”) established the Alternative Reference Rates Committee (“ARRC”) to lead the transition away from LIBOR.
-The ARRC continues to lead the transition in the US from LIBOR and has recommended the Secured Overnight Financing Rate (“SOFR”) as the replacement for USD LIBOR – as well as encourages the development of a SOFR futures market.
+In 2014, the U.S. Federal Reserve and the New York Federal Reserve Bank (NY Fed) established the Alternate Reference Rates Committee (ARRC) to lead the transition away from LIBOR.
+It recommended the Secured Overnight Financing Rate (SOFR) as the replacement for USD LIBOR and encouraged the development of a SOFR futures market.

 How is SOFR calculated?

-SOFR is calculated as a volume-weighted median of transaction level tri-party repo transaction data, General Collateral Finance repo transaction data and data on bilateral U.S. Treasury repos cleared through Fixed Income Clearing Corporation's delivery-versus-payment service provided by DTCC Solutions LLC.
-SOFR is published each business day on the NY Fed’s website.
+SOFR is calculated as a volume-weighted median of transaction level tri-party repo transaction data, General Collateral Finance repo transaction data and data on bilateral U.S. Treasury repos cleared through the Fixed Income Clearing Corporation's delivery-versus-payment service provided by Depository Trust & Clearing Corporation (DTCC) Solutions LLC.
+SOFR is published each business day on the NY Federal Reserve’s website.

 Does the ARRC have a timeline for the adoption of SOFR?

 In July 2022, the ARRC published its Legacy Playbook detailing recommendations for the transition of legacy USD LIBOR cash products.
 This Legacy Playbook discussed Contract Assessment, Contract Remediation, Fallback Communication and Implementation.
 The Legacy Playbook (located here) also included a compilation of publications by the ARRC and links to relevant reference materials.